The Omen: Retrospective

-In 1978, two years after its release, The Omen was included in Michael Medved and Harry Dreyfuss's book The Fifty Worst Films of All Time.
+In 1978, two years after its release, The Omen was included in Harry Medved and Harry Dreyfuss's book The Fifty Worst Films of All Time.
 It was the most recent movie featured.

 Retrospective reviews of the film have been more favorable.
-On review aggregator website Rotten Tomatoes, it has an approval rating of 84% based on 50 reviews and an average rating of 7.20/10.
+On review aggregator website Rotten Tomatoes, it has an approval rating of 85% based on 53 reviews and an average rating of 7.20/10.
 The site's consensus reads: "The Omen eschews an excess of gore in favor of ramping up the suspense—and creates an enduring, dread-soaked horror classic along the way".
 On Metacritic, the film has a weighted average score of 62 out of 100 based on 11 critics, indicating "generally favorable reviews".

 The Omen was ranked number 81 on the American Film Institute's 100 Years...
 100 Thrills, and the score by Jerry Goldsmith was nominated for AFI's 100 Years of Film Scores.
 The film was ranked #16 on Bravo's 100 Scariest Movie Moments.
 Similarly, the Chicago Film Critics' Association named it the 31st-scariest film ever made.
 It has also been ranked as one of the best horror films of 1976 by Filmsite.org.

 The film was criticized by the Catholic Church, which accused it of misrepresenting Christian eschatology.
 On the other hand, some Protestant groups praised the film, and the California Graduate School of Theology in Glendale presented the filmmakers with a special award during its 1977 commencement ceremonies.

 Accolades

 Home media

 The Omen was released on VHS by 20th Century Fox Home Video in 1980.
 A VHS reissue was released by Fox under their "Selection Series" in 2000.
 The same year, a special-edition DVD was released by 20th Century Fox Home Video as a standalone release as well as in a four-film set that included its three sequels.
 A newly restored two-disc collector's edition DVD of the film was issued in 2006, coinciding with the release of the remake.

-The film had its debut on Blu-ray in October 2008 as part of a four-film collection, featuring the first two sequels—Damien: Omen II and The Final Conflict—as well as the 2006 remake.
+The film had its debut on Blu-ray in October 2008 as part of a four-film collection, featuring the first two sequels—Damien – Omen II and The Final Conflict—as well as the 2006 remake.
 The fourth sequel, Omen: The Awakening, was not included in this set.
 On October 15, 2019, Scream Factory released a deluxe-edition box set—featuring the original film, along with all three sequels and the remake—and featuring newly commissioned bonus materials.
 The Scream Factory release features a new 4K restoration of the original film elements.

 Franchise

+Films

 A novelization of The Omen was written by screenwriter David Seltzer and released two weeks before the film.
 For the book, Seltzer augmented some plot points and character backgrounds and changed minor details, including some character names: Holly became Chessa Whyte, Keith Jennings became Haber Jennings and Father Brennan became Father Edgardo Emilio Tassone.